Movers and SHAKERS

 Life sciences companies in developing fields of research are usually sharply focused on a few small areas within the field.
 As an example, Lineage Cell Therapeutics (LCTX) is holding phase 1/2a clinical trials on spinal cord injury treatment, retina therapies, and phase 1 studies of a lung cancer vaccine.
-Whereas, another publicly traded company working on stem cell treatments with more of a focus on aging, organ maintenance, and tissue repair is Longeveron (LGVN).
-How does an investor learn how to better understand the value between these two fields of work, the different stages of development, legal and ethical issues, and develop a list of companies to follow?
+Whereas another publicly-traded company working on stem cell treatments has more of a focus on aging, organ maintenance, and tissue repair is Longeveron (LGVN).
+How does an investor learn how to better understand the value between the different fields of work, the different stages of development, legal and ethical issues, and develop a list of companies to follow?
 A good way to jumpstart your knowledge base is to hear directly from the companies at a conference or summit.

 Each year the Regenerative Medicine Foundation (RMF) holds its World Stem Cell Summit.
-This June 16th will be conducted virtually.
+This June 16th the summit will be conducted virtually.
 The event is online and at no cost to registered Channelchek users.
-This summit provides an opportunity for investors to learn of the various disciplines, sharpen their knowledge of the different stages of medical developments, and perhaps become inspired by one or more of the presenting companies or interviews with management.
+This is a perfect opportunity for investors to learn of the various disciplines, sharpen their knowledge of the different stages of medical developments, and perhaps become inspired by one or more of the presenting companies or interviews held with their management.

 The year has been full of winning investment sectors and themes.
 One area less covered has been regenerative medicine and last month's lifting of federal support barriers.